 Premarital agreements or Prenuptial agreements allow couples to clarify their rights to the other person’s property in the event that a marriage ends either by divorce or death.
-Usually, Premarital Agreements are entered into by parties who have already acquired significant assets prior to the marriage through work or inheritance (or know that they will receive a large inheritance in the future).
+Usually, Premarital Agreements are entered into by parties who have already acquired a significant amount of assets prior to the marriage through work or inheritance (or know that they will receive a large inheritance in the future).
 Premarital Agreements are also a good idea when one or both of the parties has children from a previous marriage to protect or if the couple plans to keep completely separate finances during the marriage.

 Things Premarital Agreements Can Do

 A premarital agreement can provide an exact formula for how assets will be distributed if a divorce occurs, instead of relying on the court for an equitable property settlement.
 For example the agreement can state that each party would get exactly 50% of the assets and debt acquired during a marriage.